Partially-Anonymous Surveys

 Create the two surveys as normal, as separate surveys in SmartSurvey.
 So, we would have the first survey (the feedback survey in our example), which would be set to anonymous.
 In addition to this, we would have the second survey where the contact data is collected.

-Once both surveys are complete, they can then be made to work together. this is done by making the survey-end redirect for the first survey be the tracking link for the second.
+Once both surveys are complete, they can then be made to work together.
+This is done by making the survey-end redirect for the first survey be the tracking link for the second.

 Joining

-3. Click to enable “Auto Redirect” and paste the tracking link into the “Address (URL):” box.
-Make sure that “jump after” is set to 0 seconds.
+3. Toggle the Enable Redirect and paste the tracking link into the Address (URL): box.
+Make sure that Jump After is set to 0 seconds.

 Testing